QuantEcon/test-lecture-python-intro/lectures/intro.md

   name: python3
 ---

-# A First Course in Quantitative Economics with Python
+# (TEST) A First Course in Quantitative Economics with Python

 This lecture series provides an introduction to quantitative economics using Python.